IBM/cpdctl/README_command_reference.md

     Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--asset=@path/to/file.json`.

 `--base-model-id` (string)
-:   The base model that is required for this deployment if this is for a prompt template or a prompt tune for an IBM foundation model (so this does not apply for custom foundation models).
+:   The base model that is required for this deployment if this is for a prompt template or a prompt tune for an IBM foundation model.

-`--base-deployment-id` (string)
-:   The base deployment when this is a custom foundation model with a prompt template.
-The `id` must be the id of the custom foundation model deployment.

-    The maximum length is `128` characters.
-The value must match regular expression `/^[-0-9a-z]+$/`.

 `--online-parameters` (<a href="#cli-online-deployment-parameters-example-schema-wx-ai">`OnlineDeploymentParameters`</a>)
 :   A set of key-value pairs that are used to configure the deployment.
 This option provides a value for a sub-field of the JSON option 'online'.
 It is mutually exclusive with that option.